Department of Taxation and Finance

 The resident credit is equal to the taxpayer’s direct share of the PTET paid by the electing partnership or electing S corporation to another state of the United States, a political subdivision of that state, or the District of Columbia, subject to certain limitations.

 In the case of taxes paid by an S corporation, the S corporation must be treated as a New York S corporation.
-An ineligible corporation will be deemed to have met this requirement to the extent it is treated as a New York S corporation for purposes of computing the New York State adjusted gross income of the resident shareholder.
+An ineligible corporation will be deemed to have met this requirement to the extent it is treated as a New York S corporation for purposes of calculating the New York State adjusted gross income of the resident shareholder.

-Resident partners, members, or shareholders must make an addition modification to their federal adjusted gross income or federal taxable income on their New York State personal income tax returns equal to the amount of pass-through entity tax paid to another state, local government, or the District of Columbia on their behalf that is the basis for computing the resident tax credit.
+Resident partners, members, or shareholders must make an addition modification to their federal adjusted gross income or federal taxable income on their New York State personal income tax returns equal to the amount of pass-through entity tax paid to another state, local government, or the District of Columbia on their behalf that is the basis for calculating the resident tax credit.
 For more information, see Form IT-225-I, Instructions for Form IT-225, available on our website at www.tax.ny.gov.

 Taxpayers with dual residency status